Rakesh-ada/LearnEX/README.md

-# 🎓 Study Marketplace - Decentralized Learning Platform
+# 🎓 LearnEX - Decentralized Study Library

-A decentralized marketplace for buying and selling educational materials using blockchain technology.
+A decentralized library for buying and selling educational materials using blockchain technology.

 ## 🔍 Overview